Cargo plane's engine catches fire, dropping debris that injures two people in a Dutch town

 "A few seconds after the plane took off, air traffic control noted an engine fire and informed the pilots.
 They then switched off the engine concerned and sent out an emergency signal," MAA said.

-The plan landed at nearby Liège airport.
+The plane landed at nearby Liège airport.
 MAA said the pilot chose to land at Liège due to its longer runway, which provided the plane with more space to land safely.

 "We understand that people are shocked and regret that this has happened," MAA said.
 "Our attention now primarily focuses on those directly involved in this incident."